Rupert Parker travel to Canada to stay at the Sonora Resort in British Columbia

 More about Sonora Resort in British Columbia

-Sonora Resort can arrange transfers from Vancouver or Campbell River. https://sonoraresort.com/experience
+Sonora Resort in British Columbia can arrange transfers from Vancouver or Campbell River. http://sonoraresort.com/experience

 Super Natural BC has information about the province. http://www.hellobc.com/